njoshi-23/njoshi-23.github.io/README.md

-# Mechanical Engineering Portfolio

-Welcome to my mechanical engineering portfolio!
+Welcome to my profile!
 Here you'll find information about my projects, skills, education, and how to get in touch with me.

 ## Introduction

 I am a mechanical engineer with a passion for designing innovative solutions and solving complex problems.
+I am currently working as a Product Development Engineer since 2022.
 My expertise includes CAD modeling and finite element analysis (FEA).
 I am always eager to learn new techniques and technologies to enhance my engineering capabilities.

 To view my detailed portfolio & Resume, please use the links below: